juhakos/net-tools/README.md

 # net-tools
-Various scripts for networking related stuff
+Various scripts for mostly networking and Linux related stuff.